Lionel de Rothschild: Life and career

-Banker
+Banking and philanthropy

-Rothschild was responsible for raising large sums for the government, especially in the Crimean war, and for philanthropic relief of the victims of the Great Irish Famine.
+Rothschild was responsible for raising large sums for the government, especially in the Crimean War, and for philanthropic relief of the victims of the Great Irish Famine.
+In 1861, in protest at the suppression of the Polish uprisings, he (initially) refused to contract a loan to Russia.
+His most famous undertaking was financing the government's purchase of the Suez Canal shares from Egypt for £4 million.

+Irish and Highland famine relief

 On 1 January 1847, he founded the British Relief Association, alongside Stephen Spring Rice, John Abel Smith and other notable aristocrats.
 The Association went on to raise £500,000, and was the largest private provider of relief during the Irish Famine and Highland Potato Famine.
-In 1861, in protest at the suppression of the Polish uprisings, he (initially) refused to contract a loan to Russia.
-His most famous undertaking was financing the government's purchase of the Suez Canal shares from Egypt for £4 million.